-The school district prohibits discrimination and harassment based upon or related to race, color, national origin, sex, religion, marital status, disability, age or any other unlawful basis that (1) has the purpose or effect of creating an intimidating, hostile, or offensive school environment, (2) has the purpose or effect of substantially or unreasonably interfering with a student's school performance, or (3) otherwise adversely affects a student's school opportunities.
-Students who believe that they have been the subject of unlawful discrimination or harassment due to their disability should contact the following Section 504 Coordinator: Troy L. Unzicker in writing at 1604 Sweetwater Avenue, Alliance, NE 69301 or by telephone at (308) 762-5475 or in person at the school.
-Students who believe that they have been the subject of unlawful discrimination or harassment due to their sex should contact the following Title IX Coordinator: Troy L. Unzicker in writing at 1604 Sweetwater Avenue, Alliance, NE 69301 or by telephone at (308) 762-5475 or in person at school.
-Students who believe that they have been the subject of any other unlawful discrimination or harassment should contact Troy L. Unzicker in writing at 1604 Sweetwater Avenue, Alliance, NE 69301 or by telephone at (308) 762-5475 or in person at school.
+Students who believe that they have been the subject of unlawful discrimination or harassment due to their disability should contact the following Section 504 Coordinator: Veronica veronicalee@hyannislonghorns.org, (308) 458-2202 or in person at school.
+Students who believe that they have been the subject of unlawful discrimination or harassment due to their sex should contact the following Title IX Coordinator: Tiffany Rice, tiffanyrice@hyannislonghorns.org or Tiffany Rice, Title IX Coordinator, Hyannis Area Schools, PO Box 286, Hyannis, NE 69350 or in person at school.
+Students who believe that they have been the subject of any other unlawful discrimination or harassment should contact Travis Hawk, Superintendent of Schools at (308) 458-2202 or email at travishawk@hyannislonghorns.org in person at school.
 Students may report discrimination or harassment to any staff member who will then forward it on to the appropriate coordinator or administrator.
 The staff member will follow school district policies to respond to the report.